Skip to main content

 Research

-Adam Timmis’ collaborative research group straddles 4 major institutions (QMUL, UCL, LSHTM, Bristol U) and was a finalist in the prestigious BMJ award for "outstanding achievement in evidence based healthcare" (2009).
+Professor Adam Timmis’ collaborative research group straddles 4 major institutions (QMUL, UCL, LSHTM, Bristol U) and was a finalist in the prestigious BMJ award for "outstanding achievement in evidence based healthcare" (2009).
 The group’s research, which focuses on healthcare delivery as it affects cardiovascular outcomes, is closely aligned with the NHS transparency and quality initiatives.
-It started with local cardiovascular data collections in E London and now utilizes linked electronic health records held by the National Institute of CV Outcomes Research and the Farr Institute, providing a national perspective on the patient journey through a range of cardiovascular phenotypes.
+It started with local cardiovascular data collections in East London and now utilises linked electronic health records held by the National Institute of CV Outcomes Research and the Farr Institute, providing a national perspective on the patient journey through a range of cardiovascular phenotypes.

-Key Publications
+Publications

 Collaborators